twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap03%zh.rst

    * - 英譯(Translated from the Pali by **Ven.
 Nārada Thera** ) [6]_
      - 37. FREE ARE THEY WHO HAVE CONTROLLED THEIR MINDS

        Faring far, wandering alone, [NāradaFn03-03]_ bodiless, [NāradaFn03-04]_ lying in a cave, [NāradaFn03-05]_ is the mind.
-Those who subdue it are freed from the bond of Màra.
+Those who subdue it are freed from the bond of Māra.

    * - 英譯(Translated from the Pali by **Ven. Ācharya Buddharakkhita** ) [7]_
      - 37. Dwelling in the cave (of the heart), the mind, without form, wanders far and alone.
 Those who subdue this mind are liberated from the bonds of Mara.